vecin2/ws_playbook/README.md

 choco install -y notepadplusplus
 ```

+### Allow WSL .bat Execute

+Run the following command:
+`sudo sh -c "echo :WindowsBatch:E::bat::/init: > /proc/sys/fs/binfmt_misc/register"`

+Do not put on rc file as it prompts for password and it is no required to run everytime (maybe its required after each restart)

 # Ansible in Ubuntu

 Having cargo module on ansible requires having later version allows using ansible-galaxy collect list